praeligare/refcounter-handling/README.md

 Don't forget to check if you're downloading the one that's compatible with your system!

 Download this folder to your machine.
-Open the command prompt (or cmd, it's a program that reads commands you type in text form and executes what you tell it to) A little tip: be careful before pressing enter there, never copy and paste commands you're not sure of.
+Open the command prompt (or cmd, it's a program that reads commands you type in text form and executes them).
+A little tip: be careful before pressing enter there, never copy and paste commands you're not sure of.
 Ideally, always check what you're running beforehand.

-How to open cmd on Windows: windows button to open the app tray, type in 'cmd' and select it when it comes up.
+How to open cmd on Windows: Windows button to open the app tray, then type in 'cmd' in the search bar and select it when it comes up in the suggested options.
 Its icon looks like a small black screen.

 Et voilà, you're in.

 Just kidding, but almost.
 When you open up the command prompt, you're executing commands on the directory it's on by default.

-The first thing you need to do is to navigate to where you saved the folder, then into it.
-That will most likely be something like C:\Users\<YOUR_USER_HERE>\Downloads\refcounter-handling
+The first thing you need to do is to navigate into the folder you downloaded.
+The path for that will most likely be something like C:\Users\<YOUR_USER_HERE>\Downloads\refcounter-handling

 The command to move around is "cd".
 Moving to the downloaded folder is

-  ###### cd <PATH>
+  ###### cd <YOUR_PATH_HERE>

 Don't forget to change <YOUR_USER_HERE> in the path to the name you see on your user folder!

 There, NOW you're in.
 Time to run.
 With GCC, it's pretty simple.
-You run a command to translate the C program to a program the computer understands (that's called compiling).
-The program the computer knows how to run is called an executable.
-Now you can run it!
+You run a command to translate the C program to something the computer understands (that's called compiling).
+The file the computer knows how to run is called an executable.
+You have to generate one, then you can run it!
 That's two commands.
 Here you go:

   ###### gcc -o <NAME_FOR_THE_NEW_EXECUTABLE_HERE> automaticrefcounting.c
   ###### NAME_FOR_THE_NEW_EXECUTABLE_HERE.exe